vignettes/tsFeatureExtraction.Rmd

 R Script Variables Menu

-arrow) or choose the menu ‘R Script’ \(\rightarrow\) ‘Execute’ and all
+button (green arrow) or choose the menu 'R Script'

-calculations are done via ‘R’.
-Calculations are done if the text at the
+all calculations are done via ‘R’.
+Calculations are done if the text at

 Feature summary table